Sales is everywhere: raising money is sales, hiring is sales, dating is sales, life is sales.

 The power of compounding happens in a career as well.
 If you’re not in the career for at least 5-10 years you can’t expect to get compound interest.
 Compound interest happens when someone you meet in the first year of your career pops up again nine years later with a big job for you.
 If you didn’t stick around for those nine years, you would miss out.

 This isn’t about being passionate about a cause.
-It’s about the money I can make this year.
+It’s not about the money I can make this year.
 Rather, can I be interested in this kind of work for years on end?

 Which leads to the next guidepost...